 What are APR and APY?

 Non-crypto investors are likely to see the terms APY and APR in different places.
 Annual percentage yield (APY) refers to the rate of return on investment when compounding is taken into account.
 On the other hand, the annual percentage rate (APR) is the return you get on investment without compounding, also known as the simple interest rate.
 Even though this seems like a simple comparison, the words can be hard to understand, especially when you think about how they are usually used.

 Financial institutions typically use APR to sell their credit-based products, such as personal loans, since it seems that the borrower is paying less in the long run.
-Investment companies usually use APY to sell their investment accounts since it looks to the client that their rate of return will be more after a year.
+Investment companies usually use APY to sell their investment accounts since it appears to the client that their rate of return will be higher after a year.
 Depending on the compounding frequency, this could indeed be true.
-Financial institutions calculate interest on a per-period rate, and this interest is compounded over a year.
+Financial institutions use a rate per period to figure out interest, and this interest is added up over the course of a year.

 Depending on the bank that holds the account, most crypto savings accounts add interest daily, weekly, or monthly.
 Here's a list of platforms that pay compound interest.

 The Differences Between These Interest Calculation Methods

 It may not be immediately obvious how different these methods used to calculate interest are.
 However, the difference in final returns is significant and can change a person's outlook on a particular investment.

 APR deals with simple interest.
 The calculation for simple interest means that the amount earned remains the same for any given year.
 The interest calculation doesn't consider any new profit added to the account.
-APY takes into account the additional interest earned and, as a result, gives better overall returns on investment.
-With each year, the amount of interest a person acquires will increase exponentially.
+APY takes into account the extra interest earned and gives a better return on investment overall.
+With each passing year, the amount of interest a person acquires will increase exponentially.
 APY is the most common way that crypto savings earn money, but some companies still offer simple interest on their accounts.